A cyber-attack takes place every 39 seconds.

 “Good thing that vulnerability got patched.”

 Yeah, but it didn’t take long for another one to pop up.
-The second issue not only would have allowed hackers to use MITM (Man-In-The-Middle) attacks to get their hands on a device’s cryptographic key, but it also affected millions of devices.
+The second issue would have allowed hackers to use MITM (Man-In-The-Middle) attacks to access a device’s cryptographic key and affected millions of devices.

 And if you think that was it, you’re in for quite the “treat.”